 Files tagged with this label aren’t allowed to be sent outside of the organisation over email or by any other method.
 Confidential information such as credit card numbers, passwords, or the source code from software under development is restricted too.

 Attempts to contravene these limitations, once the labels have been published to all relevant users and groups they pertain to, produce immediate warnings and are actively prevented.
-Activity logs are also generated for each occurrence.
+Audit logs are also generated for each occurrence.

 Highly Confidential Labels